Sevil Şen's home > Teaching > BBM456 Computer and Network Security

 This course introduces fundamental and modern concepts in computer and network security.
 Topics include vulnerabilities and attacks across network and application layers, web application security, cryptography, and secure communication protocols such as TLS and IPSec, as well as defensive security mechanisms such as firewalls and intrusion detection and prevention systems (IDS/IPS).
 The course also covers threat modeling and emerging topics such as AI and cloud security.
 Practical understanding is supported through limited hands-on activities, primarily via a Capture The Flag (CTF) exercise, where students apply security concepts in a controlled environment.

-Thursday, 13:30-16:00 (SH in the Dept. of Computer Engineering, HU)
+Course Time: Thursday, 13:30-16:00 (SH in the Dept. of Computer Engineering, HU)

 Please go to Piazza and enroll in the course: BBM456